seewoo5/seewoo5.github.io/research.md

 **In Preparation**

-- On extremal quasimodular forms of level 2
+- On extremal quasimodular forms of higher levels
+- (with Kyu-Hwan Lee) Machines learn number fields, but how?
+- (with F. Hosseinijafari, J. Getz, A. slipper, H. Yao, B. Hu, A. Terradillos, M.-H. Tomé, G. Xi, A. Zhao) Schwartz spaces for reductive monoids and modulation groups

 **Miscellaneous**